Dun & Bradstreet Holdings Inc. (DNB) vs. Its Peers: A Comparison

 There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 5 rating it as “hold,” and 1 rating it as “sell.”

-The average price predicted by analysts for DNB is $14.86, which is $3.98 above the current price.
 The public float for DNB is 339.98M and currently, short sellers hold a 2.27% ratio of that float.
-The average trading volume of DNB on March 15, 2023 was 2.40M shares.
+The average trading volume of DNB on March 22, 2023 was 2.39M shares.

 Sponsored